bhattaraiprayag/LLM-Pruning-And-Fairness/README.md

 The first stage is to generate the templates.
 This can be accomplished by running:

 ```
-python ./evaluation/bias_nli/generate_templates.py --noun --p occupations --h occupations --output ./evaluation/data/bias_nli/test1.csv
+python ./evaluation/bias_nli/generate_templates.py --noun --p occupations --h gendered_words --output ./evaluation/data/bias_nli/occupation_gender.csv
 ```

-This will generate a file larger than 10GB if run to completion.
-Other options could be selected for `--p` and `--h`, but we are using this setting initially.
+Other options could be selected for `--p` and `--h`, but we are using this setting initially as they compare occupations with sentences with gendered words.
 This expands templates into a set of premise-hypothesis pairs and write the result into a CSV file.